Bayesian Inverse Reinforcement Learning for Collective Animal Movement: Guppy Application

 \section{Guppy Application}

-We used the data available from \citet{bode2012distinguishing} on an experiment involving a captive population of guppies (\textit{Poecilia reticulata}).
+We used the data publicly available from \citet{bode2012distinguishing} on an experiment involving a captive population of guppies (\textit{Poecilia reticulata}).
 Groups of 10 same sex guppies were filmed from above in a square tank with one corner containing gravel and shade, which is defined by a point.
 The shaded corner provided shelter and is hypothesized to be attractive to the guppies.
-The guppies were released in the tank in the opposite corner.
-The data consist of movement trajectories truncated to the time points when all individuals were moving until one guppy reached the shaded target area.
-There were 26 experiments with 14 experiments consisting of all males and 12 of all females.
-We used trajectories from all experiments to estimate the cost-to-go functions.
+The guppies were released in the tank in the opposite corner. \citet{bode2012distinguishing} determined positions from video tracking software at a rate of 10 frames per second.
+The data made available by \citet{bode2012distinguishing} consist of movement trajectories truncated to the time points when all individuals were moving until one guppy reached the shaded target area; the range of time series was 20 - 285 frames.
+There were 26 experiments with 12 experiments consisting of all females and 14 males (Figure \ref{fig:guppytrajs}).
+We used trajectories from all experiments to estimate the cost-to-go functions based on movement headings.

 We defined an LMDP for the guppy trajectories with a discrete state space of local misalignment and target misalignment.
 Local misalignment was defined as in Section \ref{CH_04:vicsek} and target misalignment was defined as the difference between the current heading and the direction to the target point.
 We rescaled all pixel locations to the unit square and calculated the local misalignment between an individual and all other individuals.
 The assumption of interaction with all other agents is reasonable as the movement was bounded and there were no visual obstructions outside the target area \citep{bode2012distinguishing}.
-The two misalignment states were discretized using the same $J=36$ bins of length $10^\circ$ as in the previous section resulting in a discretized grid of $36 \times 36$ states.
+The two misalignment states were discretized using the same $36$ bins of length $10^\circ$ as in the previous section resulting in a discretized grid of $J=36 \times 36$ states.
 We assume a fixed discount factor of 1 (i.e., all future costs/rewards are not discounted).
+For state transitions, we assumed synchronous updates as in the SPP simulation.
 Across the 26 experiments, there were 7,816 unique state transitions.
 Estimation of parameters in the guppy application was done by variational approximation due to the size of the state space.